A credit to the genre

-> The rancher has a pretty but strong-minded daughter, of course, Becky (I’m going for Susan Hayward), who is attracted to Will (and vice versa, let it be said) and there’s a stern but fair Sheriff Phipps (Edgar Buchanan, definitely).
+The rancher has a pretty but strong-minded daughter, of course, Becky (I’m going for Susan Hayward), who is attracted to Will (and vice versa, let it be said) and there’s a stern but fair Sheriff Phipps (Edgar Buchanan, or maybe Ray Teal).
 Lastly, of the main characters, there’s the urbane, glib foreman of Will, a smiling lady’s man, Milt (perfect for Lyle Bettger) who, it turns out, is on the run and being sheltered by Will.

-> As the story pans out, the reason why Pres wants the ranch is made clear and various plots are hatched to enable him to secure it.
+As the story pans out, the reason why Pres wants the ranch is made clear and various plots are hatched to enable him to secure it.
 Will is forced to strap on his guns and go on the run.
 There’s a showdown ending.
 I shall not reveal to you, dear e-reader, what this dénouement may be.
 You will have to read the story for yourself to find out.

 What I will tell you is that Raw Land is another fast-paced story from the master.
 Some have accused Luke Short of churning out pulp Westerns.
 It is true that his novels are short paperbacks, often with lurid covers.
 But don’t be fooled: they are classy well-written tales which are a credit to the genre.